A tile roof makes a strong first impression. Expensive, heavy, and durable, this roofing material will likely last nearly 100 years.

-- No insects, mold or rot: With tile roofs, you can kiss bugs and decay goodbye.
+- No insects, mold, or rot: With tile roofs, you can kiss bugs and decay goodbye.

-- Environmentally friendly: You can feel good about your tile roof because it’s not made from chemicals, rather from earth’s natural minerals.
+- Environmentally friendly: You can feel good about your tile roof because it’s not made from chemicals, but rather from earth’s natural minerals.
 They can even be recycled once removed.

 - Low maintenance: Roof leaks?
 What are those?
 With a tile roof, you’ll probably never know.
 It’s a rare occasion that your roof will need maintenance or repair.

-Cons of Tiled Roofs
+Cons of Tile Roof

-Despite plenty of advantages, roof tiles have a few not so attractive traits.
+Despite plenty of advantages, roof tiles have a few not-so-attractive traits.
 Let’s take a look: